-Hosting a meeting is a fantastic way to get new ideas and get to know the team better but sometimes engagement isn’t great.
-Improving employee engagement is vital in business, which is why we’re sharing some of our top team meeting activities so that you can boost productivity.
+Hosting a meeting is the best way to get new ideas and get to know the group members better but sometimes engagement isn’t great.
+Improving employee engagement is vital in business, which is why we’re sharing some of our top riddles for meetings and team building activities so that you can boost productivity.
 Even something as simple as hiring an offsite meeting venue can help.

 Yes, he should just find a better boat though and put the chicken on his lap.